 Once the garlic and walnuts are toasted and browned, the recipe is super easy.
 Just add everything to the food processor and begin pulsing it all together.

-You’ll also want to salt and pepper to taste at this stage too.
+You’ll also want to poor some salt and pepper from your grinder to taste at this stage too.

 When the pesto is looking and tasting how you want it, you’re done!
 Store it in your finest honey bear jar in the fridge and enjoy it with pasta, pizza, sandwiches or whatever recipe you can dream up.